 20,000 foot view: Streaming TV is now the default way to consume TV content.
 However, the streaming TV era is now the friction TV era, due to the fragmented nature of the direct-to-consumer siloed, competing brands.
 Consumers require multiple services with different user experiences to engage in the full range of TV content previously available in one ecosystem.
 Short of reaggregation, cross-silo content discovery and curation experiences are now essential to take the friction out of the streaming TV user experience, with the next evolution of the screen (e.g., virtual reality and the self-driving car) to follow over the subsequent five years.

-- In 2022, of consumers relied on personal recommendations for new TV content
+- In 2022, consumers relied on personal recommendations new TV content

-- This discovery crisis is at its most extreme among younger demographics who over-index for personal recommendations, highlighting a growing ‘discovery crisis’
+- This discovery is at its most extreme younger demographics who over-index for recommendations, highlighting a growing ‘discovery

-- The discovery crisis is fuelling a sense of frustration because of the lost time spent searching for watchable content
+- The discovery is fuelling a sense of because of the lost time searching for watchable content

-- The emergence of streaming TV as a mainstream proposition means that the user experiences need to be bound together
+- The emergence streaming TV as a mainstream means that the user experiences to be bound together

-- Currently, service user experience alternatives lag behind personal recommendations for content discovery
+- Currently, service experience alternatives lag behind personal for content discovery

-- With fragmentation remaining unsolved, virtual reality (VR) and autonomous vehicles are gearing up to become the next screens in search of a user experience solution – exacerbating the current user experience crisis
+- With fragmentation unsolved, virtual reality (VR) and vehicles are gearing up to the next screens in search a user experience solution – the current user experience crisis

 Companies and brands mentioned in this report: Apple, HBO Max, Meta, Netflix, Paramount, Paramount+, Peacock, and Reality Labs.